atom/atom/docs/creating-a-package.md

   modifiedFiles.push modifiedFilePath
 ```

 `modifiedFiles` is an array containing a list of our modified files.
-We're also using
+We're also
-the node.js [`path` library](http://nodejs.org/docs/latest/api/path.html) to get
+using the node.js [`path` library][path] to get the proper directory separator
-the proper directory separator for our system.
+for our system.

-Let's remove the two `@li` elements we added in `@content`, so that we can populate
+Let's remove the two `@li` elements we added in `@content`, so that we can
-our `modifiedFilesList` with real information.
-We'll do that by iterating over
+populate our `modifiedFilesList` with real information.
+We'll do that by
-`modifiedFiles`, accessing a file's last modified time, and appending it to
+iterating over `modifiedFiles`, accessing a file's last modified time, and
-`modifiedFilesList`:
+appending it to `modifiedFilesList`:

 ```coffeescript
 # toggles the pane